django/channels/docs/backends.rst

 Channel Layer Types
 ===================

-Multiple choices of backend are available, to fill different tradeoffs of complexity, throughput and scalability.
-You can also write your own backend if you wish; the spec they confirm to is called :doc:`ASGI <asgi>`.
+Multiple choices of backend are available to fill different tradeoffs of complexity, throughput, and scalability.
+You can also write your own backend if you wish; the spec they conform to is called :doc:`ASGI <asgi>`.
 Any ASGI-compliant channel layer can be used.

 Redis
 -----

-The Redis layer is the recommended backend to run Channels with, as it supports both high throughput on a single Redis server as well as the ability to run against a set of Redis servers in a sharded mode.
+The Redis layer is the recommended backend to run Channels with.
+It supports both high throughput on a single Redis server as well as the ability to run against a set of Redis servers in a sharded mode.

-To use the Redis layer, simply install it from PyPI (it lives in a separate package, as we didn't want to force a dependency on the redis-py for the main install)::
+To use the Redis layer, simply install it from PyPI (it lives in a separate package because we didn't want to force a dependency on redis-py for the main install)::

     pip install -U asgi_redis